-Depending on your condition, your dentist in Scottsdale may recommend Botox or a night guard to help with your TMJ.
+Depending on your condition, your North Scottsdale TMJ dentist may recommend Botox or a night guard to help with your TMJ.
 TMJ can be caused by lots of different things, so the proper treatment varies for each patient.

 There are some lifestyle changes that can help reduce pain and eliminate TMJ, such as managing stress properly, eating softer foods, and avoiding things that can stress your jaw, like clenching your teeth and chewing gum.